 Did You Know?
 FSA Rollover

-FY2017 Rollover Funds, up to $500, for the Health Care Flexible Spending (HCFSA) will be accessible in November for employees to claim reimbursement for current year expenses.
+FY2018 Rollover Funds, up to $500, for the Health Care Flexible Spending (HCFSA) will be accessible in November 2018 for employees to claim reimbursement for FY2019 plan year expenses.
 Employees will be notified by Navia Benefit Solutions at the email address provided on their enrollment application.

 Visit the Flexible Spending Account page for instructions on how to use the Navia website and FAQs about flexible spending.